syalunin/quantum-vortices/README.md

 - Dependencies (list of libraries)

 ## Usage
-To run the project, execute the "make" commands in the root directory.
-It will create the ececutables.
+To build the project, run the 'make' command in the root directory.
+This will generate the executables.

 ## Gallery